omerwase/Model-Predictive-Controller/README.md

 * Rate of change between successive actuations should be minimize for smoother transitions.
 * The vehicle should maintain (or be close to) a certain reference velocity, which is set at 80mph.

 The equations that model the cost function are tuned through multipliers.
-Certain cost contributors, such as rate of actuator change, are given a very high priority (large multiplier) in order to keep the vehicle's motion stable.
-This is especially important at higher speeds where the steering angle has a pronounced effect on the car's position.
+Certain cost contributors, such as cross track and psi error, are given a higher priority (large multiplier) in order to keep the vehicle on track.
+This also causes the vehicle to slowdown during sharp turns.
+This is especially important at high speeds where the steering angle has a pronounced effect on the car's position.

 ### Time Discretization